Are you a Victim of Domestic Violence or Stalking in Colorado?

-- Write all three bureaus - it may cost you money, unless you are the victim of identity fraud.
+Write to all three bureaus - it may cost you money, unless you are the victim of identity fraud.

 Handling Your Debts

-The following guidelines should assist you in managing your expenses:
+The following guidelines should help you in managing your expenses:

-- Child support payments – failing to pay child support can have very serious consequences.
+Child support payments – not paying child support can have very serious consequences.
 For example, you could lose your professional license and/or occupational certification.
 Consult an attorney if you need your child support obligation changed.
 Info is also available on this site - click here.

-- Pay your federal income tax – it is always better to pay late than to not pay at all.
-Call the IRS if you need assistance or have questions.
+Pay your federal income tax – it is always better to pay late than to not pay at all.
+Call the IRS if you need help or have questions.
 Do not ignore your tax obligation.
-CLS is able to help with some tax-related issues (not tax preparation though).
-Fill out an online application to see if you qualify here.
+CLS is able to help with some tax-related issues (not tax preparation though.)
+Complete an online application to see if you qualify here.